Welcome to the Ilderton Curling Club

 - The listing of club members can be viewed through the website by members of ICC with a valid username and password.
 You must be logged in to view the directory.

-How do I sign up for other teams:
+How do I sign up for other teams and leagues?:

 - At ICC, as with most curlings clubs, our leagues take various formats.
 Some leagues are social in nature, with members signing up as individuals and being put into teams by a convener.
 Other leagues utilize a "skip's choice or competitive" format, which require members to form a team prior to registering.
 If you would like to join a skip's choice or competitive league, but do not have a team, it is recommended that you contact the league convener and the club manager, and they may be able to connect you with other members looking for form a team.
 You can also register to be a spare for leagues you are interested in joining.
 This is a great way to meet other members.